aanfadhil5/starter-component/README.md

 # Personal Starter Component for React + Vite
-This is starter component that i created for my personal use with React.
-The purpose of this component is to provide a starting pont for building simple UI components.
+This is a starter component created for building simple UI components with React.
+It uses Vite as a development server, TailwindCSS for styling, and React Select for providing a simple select input.

 <!-- TechStack -->

 ### Tech Stack
+The tech stack used in this starter component includes:

   <ul>
     <li><a href="https://reactjs.org/">React.js</a></li>